2016 Donald C. Alexander Tax Law Writing Competition

 Second place: $1000

-(Both will receive a trip to the FBA’s Annual Tax Law Conference in Washington, D.C.
-The winning entries may be published in the Tax Section newsletter the Report, or in The Federal Lawyer.)
+(Both received an invitation to the FBA’s Annual Tax Law Conference in Washington, D.C.
+The winning entries are featured below.

 First Place: Yue Dai:When a Corporation is the Wrongdoer, Who Should Pay the Bill